Bugadinho/FurBot/README.md

 # FurBot

-A glorified e621/e926 browser with some fun stuff
+A glorified e621/e926 browser for Discord with some fun stuff

 ## Installation [Linux]

-THIS GUIDE IS NOT UP TO DATE AND DOES NOT WORK!

 Create a folder for FurBot to reside in and navigate to it